Share Sale/Purchase: Is Shareholders’ Approval Required?

 - Any individual or entity connected with a director of the company or its holding company.

-If such a substantial property transaction is completed without the requisite shareholder approval, the transaction may be voidable.
-Additionally, the directors involved may be required to account for any direct or indirect gains and provide indemnity for any loss or damage that arises.
+If the company completes a substantial property transaction without obtaining the required shareholder approval, the transaction may become voidable.
+Additionally, the directors involved must account for any direct or indirect gains and indemnify the company for any resulting loss or damage.

 Consent Required Under Articles or Shareholders’ Agreement